carlos3g/proffy/README.md

 ## 💻 About the project

-Proffy is a study platform developed during the NLW#4 event
+Proffy is a class marketplace developed during the NLW#4 event

 ## 📷 Screenshots